Looking for a review about the Hard Water Bullet?

 Our quick take.
 This is a good softener (it’s really a conditioner) for the right person with the right type of water.
 Avoid this if you use well water.

-Features are one of the most important things to know before making a purchase.
-We’ll just give you a quick bullet point list of the most important features you need to know.
+Everyone wants to know about features before making a purchase.
+Here is a quick bullet point list of the most important features you need to know.

 What We Like